Vchitect/LaVie/README.md

 </table>

-Feel free to try different prompts, and share with us which one you like it most!
+Feel free to try different prompts, and share with us which one you like the most!

 ## Inference